CNES/Pandora2D/doc/sources/userguide/as_an_api.rst

 .. note::
     This example comes from a dataset created by Pandora's reading function.
-Dataset attributes *valid_pixels* and *no_data_mask* cannot be modified with this function.
-Its indicate the *msk* data convention.
+Dataset attributes *valid_pixels* and *no_data_mask* cannot be modified with this function, as they are defined by the *msk* data convention.
-    For API user who wants to create own dataset, without using Pandora's reading function, it is possible to declare its own mask convention with these attributes:
+    For an API user who wants to create its own dataset without using Pandora's reading function, it is possible to declare its own mask convention with these attributes:

       * *no_data_img* : value of no_data in input image